chocolatey/choco-wiki/Moderation.md

 #### Becoming a Moderator

 There is no set process for becoming a moderator yet.
-Usually it is having many approved packages and understanding the process of creating choco packages.
+Usually it is having many approved packages and understanding the process of creating Chocolatey packages.
 Eventually it will be something you earn through your reputation on the site.
 - Make awesome packages
-- Work on the disqus threads and mailing list.
+- Work on the Disqus threads and mailing list.
 - Have a desire to better the quality of Chocolatey
 - Know a little PowerShell.
-More is better but yeah
+More is better but yeah.
 - Be friendly and customer service-oriented

 #### Becoming an Admin
 This is not an achievable status.

 ## Package Review Process
 When reviewing new and existing packages, you should review based on the following requirements and guidelines.
 For NEW packages, review both existing and new packages (comes after existing).

 ### Existing Packages
 This section provides the requirements for packages that have had at least one released version approved or exempted.
 This includes any packages that existed prior to moderation being turned on (possibly an Unknown status).
 After this section, there are additional requirements for new packages, like the package id.

 #### Requirements